-7 Myths About Divorce with Kids that Parents Should Disregard
+7 Myths About Divorce With Kids That Parents Should Disregard

 Children need consistency and calm during a divorce, but a few common misconceptions breed animosity and chaos.

-Kids Do Better When Holidays Are Split in Half
+Myth 2: Children of Divorce Do Better When Holidays Are Split in Half

-At first blush, the idea of spending, say, a Christmas eve with a mom and a Christmas day with a dad seems like a completely equitable and reasonable way to do things.
+At first blush, the idea of spending, say, a Christmas Eve with a mom and a Christmas Day with a dad seems like a completely equitable and reasonable way to do things.
 But the problem is that in splitting holidays down the middle, kids and parents are all given the short end of the candy cane.

 The problem is that in moving a kid from one home to the other, during notoriously busy times for travel, the chaos of holidays is compounded.
 Consider the packing that needs to be done (and the newly unwrapped gifts that need to be packed too).
 Consider the airport security lines or crammed roads.
 Not to mention the unpacking and eventual settling down.

-It should go without saying, but this conversation should also be civil and free of the subtle barbs and backhanded comments.
+It should go without saying, but this conversation should also be civil and free of subtle barbs and backhanded comments.
 Again: Kids aren’t dumb.

-Babies Shouldn’t Stay Overnight with Divorced Dads
+Myth 6: Babies Should not Stay Overnight With Divorced Dads

 However, studies show that kids who have overnights with their divorced fathers as babies have much better outcomes later in life.
 This may not only be due to bonding.
-In fact being a regular part of a child’s nighttime and morning routine helps fathers become better parents.
+In fact, being a regular part of a child’s nighttime and morning routine helps fathers become better parents.
 Even better, overnights with dad result in stronger future relationships not just with the father, but with the mother too.

 The fact is that a kid sees their parents as a part of themselves.
 They love them both regardless of the separation.
 When one parent tears down the other, a kid can feel like a part of themselves is being attacked.
 They may take on the anger and feel guilty for the actions of a parent they love.

-In the worst case scenario, tearing down a spouse could drive a kid into a lousy parent’s arms as the kid gets older.
+In the worst-case scenario, tearing down a spouse could drive a kid into a lousy parent’s arms as the kid gets older.
 Essentially that bad-mouthing can backfire.
 It’s better to trust that a kid will learn about their parents, driven by their own curiosity, in their own time.
 Eventually, they will be able to make up their own minds about how they feel about a “bad” parent.